-III.
-Responsibilities The Vice President for Student Affairs and Chancellors shall ensure that appropriate notification of systemwide sanctions occur and are enforced.
+F..
+Responsibilities The Vice President for Student Affairs and Chancellors campus senior student affairs officer placing the “SC” hold, working in conjunction with the system senior student affairs officer shall ensure that appropriate notification of systemwide sanctions occur and are enforced among affected campuses of the University.

 Delegation of Authority